 \section{Parametrizations}

 In this section we study whether hyperbolic, i.e., open, spatial sections (which correspond to $ k = -1$) are compatible with the second law of thermodynamics as expressed by Eq, (\ref{q_inequality}).
 To this end we consider three parametrizations (equations (\ref{eq:H(a)}), (\ref{eq:H(a)again}) and (\ref{eq:H(a)once}), below) of the history of the Hubble factor and use the corresponding parameter values obtained after the smoothing of the Hubble data (tables \ref{tab:M1_table}, \ref{tab:M2_table} and \ref{tab:M3_table} for the first, second and third parametrizations, respectively\footnote{In these tables $a_{t}$ is the scale factor at which the transition from deceleration to acceleration occurs.}).
+Figure \ref{fig:contour} shows the contour plots of the different parameters occurring the three parametrizations.
 Then we check whether the corresponding curves, $H(a)$, comply with the inequality (\ref{q_inequality}).
 These curves are shown in Fig. \ref{fig_gp_H}. \\

 We express $\Omega_{k}$ as

 with $\Omega_{k0} \lesssim 10^{-2}$ the upper bound on the likely present value of the spatial curvature parameter assuming $k =-1$, see \citet{komatsu2011,planck2013,ratra2018,handley2021,narayan2022,bel2022}. \\